berkeleyGamedev/DecalWebsite/pages/labs/lab1/lab1.md

 ## Checkoff Requirements

-1. Randomly spawning asteroids
-2. Drifiting out of bounds teleports you to the opposite side of the screen.
+1. Drifiting out of bounds teleports you to the opposite side of the screen.
-3. Destroy asteroids with bullets and add to the score counter
+2. Destroy asteroids with bullets and add to the score counter
-4. Lose lives when hit by asteroid.
+3. Lose lives when hit by asteroid.
 If health below 0 -> game over.

 ## Challenges (Optional)